csaguil/resume/resume.md

 - Minor: Theater

 ## Experience
-**Software Development Engineer**, Amazon (2019 - present, Seattle WA)
+**Software Development Engineer**, Amazon - Compliance tech (2019 - present, Seattle WA)

-- Completed a database migration for operational excellence, resulting in possible savings of **~$8,000** USD per year.
+*Suspicious Activity Monitoring team - we maintain a full stack case management app used by human investigators.*

-  - Created new **AWS** infrastructure using Cloudformation.
+- Developed 6+ reusable **React** components in **TypeScript** as part of a front end redesign, and integrated them with **Ruby/Rails** APIs.
-  - Redesigned the keys and indexes of a Dynamo table, allowing the team to deprecate an Elasticsearch cluster and simplify the architecture.
+- Rearchitected a free text annotation feature to use AWS DynamoDB, reducing infrastructure costs by **~$8,000** USD per year.
-  - Wrote a backfill script in **Java** to read and transform over 4 million Dynamo table items in production.
+  - Migrated 4 million legacy annotations in production using a **Java** backfill script.
-- Developed 6 reusable **React** components (and counting) for a suspicious activity investigation management web app using **TypeScript**, and integrated them with **Ruby/Rails** JSON APIs.
+  - Deployed the revamped feature using a "Two-Phase Deployment" with zero service down time.
 - Serve in a weekly “on call” rotation, which entails being the first responder to high severity alarms and user reported issues 24 hours a day for one week.

 **Software Engineering Intern**, [Directly](http://directly.com/) (2018, San Francisco CA)